 With the T+A Solitaire P headphones

-With the Auralic Altair G1 that HA 200 has a perfect partner, with the probable exception of the high class Auralic Vega G2 DAC.
+With the Auralic Altair G1 the HA 200 has a perfect partner, with the probable exception of the high-class Auralic Vega G2 DAC.
 With unity output and XLR cables, the Altair G1 delivers a clean analogue output for the HA 200 to do its thing.
 The Solitaires were reviewed here, it is a beautiful sound.

 Switching the streaming source to a DELL XPS with the USB B interface into the HA 200 DAC the results are even better.
 With Radiohead’s The Numbers, the bass line is perfectly controlled with depth and control.
 My 24-bit copy on my hard disk is so much better than the Tidal version it is almost embarrassing.
 But with a platform this good and headphones to match these differences are easier to discern.
 I have the Solitaires in the 4.4mm Pentacomm balanced output.

-You can have multiple headphones plugged in with the HA 200, when I plug in and turn on the Oppo PM-2s in the XLR 4 pin output, there is no difference in my view.
+You can have multiple headphones plugged in with the HA 200, when I plug in and turn on the Oppo PM-2s in the XLR 4-pin output, there is no difference in my view in having many headphones connected.

 With the Oppo PM-2s